KarpelesLab/react-klbfw-hooks/README.md

 # Hooks for klbfw

+This provides different hooks and ssr mechanics for klbfw.

-This is actually a single hook: useRest().
-It allows to easily grab data from our backend.
+* useRest(path, params): allows to easily grab data from our backend
+* useVar(varName): shared state by name
+* setPromise(useVarCtx(), promise): sets a promise that the server needs to wait for in SSR